RepoDynamics/PyPackIT/docs/website/source/manual/control/options/project/intro/keynotes.md

 # Keynotes
 Keynotes are bullet points that describe the main features of your project.

-They are shown in the main README file of the repository, as well as the homepage of your project's website and your package's PyPI homepage.
+## Setting
-You can add a list of keynotes by adding a `keynotes` key to the `core/intro.yaml` file.
+You can add a list of keynotes by adding a `keynotes` key to the `project/intro.yaml` file.
-Each keynote is an object with a `title` and a short `description`:
+Each keynote must be an object with a `title` and a short `description`:

 :::{code-block} yaml
 :caption: 🗂 `./.meta/core/intro.yaml`